Nominate your favorites for ‘Best Of’ Contest

 The seven groups of categories are: eating and drinking; arts and entertainment; health and fitness; local; services; shopping; and sports and recreation.

-To nominate, simply go to presspubs.com/quad/bestof and recommend your favorite place or person.
+To nominate, simply go to presspubs.com/vadnais/bestof and recommend your favorite place or person.

 You can nominate once each day, and can nominate for one or all of the categories.